← Back to ResourcesBreed Guides

 How fast does MVD progress?

 Variable.
-Stage B1 to Stage C typically 3–5 years; some Cavaliers stay in B for 5–8+. ~10%/year progress between stages.
-Pimobendan at Stage B2 delays CHF by ~15 months (EPIC trial).
+Stage B1 to Stage C typically 3 to 5 years.
+Some Cavaliers stay in B for 5 to 8+.
+About 10%/year progress between stages.
+Pimobendan at Stage B2 delays CHF by about 15 months (EPIC trial).

 When does pimobendan start?